 Once you receive your ND filters, you should test them to see how bad the color cast is.
 You also need to test how dense the filters actually are.
 First, take a photo of a plain white wall or something similar.
 Make sure your camera is on a manual White Balance (basically anything other than Auto).
 Then take a test photo of the wall without a filter.
 Next, slide / screw the filter on.
 Change your Shutter Speed to compensate for the ND filter and take another photo.
 This will show the color cast.
 Watch the video below for more information.

-Long Exposure Noise Reduction is critical to creating a beautiful Long Exposure image.
+Let me start by saying that Long Exposure Noise Reduction (LENR) is not necessary for exposures 30 seconds or less.
+I only turn it on when I'm shooting exposures well over 1 minute long.
 When a sensor is capturing light for over a minute it can get very hot.
 If you are shooting in a warm, humid environment, your sensor will also take longer to cool down.
 This heat will show up in the picture in the form of "hot pixels", tiny multi-colored dots all over the image.
 To help cool the sensor, try to limit your Live View usage.
 Live View will quickly heat up your sensor, since it has to send all of that information to your playback screen in real-time.
 Saving large files to the SD / CF card will also increase the sensor's temperature.
 If you are taking any photos longer than 30 seconds, you should enable Long Exposure Noise Reduction.
 You can find this option in the Photo Shooting Menu on Nikon cameras.
 Some Nikon models also have Long Exposure Noise Reduction in the quick menu.
 (Press the i button)

 When LENR is turned on, the camera takes 2 exposures.
 The first is the normal photo.
 Immediately after the normal photo is taken, another exposure of equal length is taken, this time without any light reaching the sensor.
 This creates a Dark Frame that the camera uses to automatically detect any hot pixels and remove them.
 After the camera identifies the hot pixels and removes them, it saves the final output as one image.
 Basically, all LENR does from a user standpoint is double the shutter speed.
 So if you take a 30 second long photo, you will need to wait 1 minute before you can take another shot.
 As the camera is taking the Dark Frame, you will see 'Job nr' flashing on your camera.
 Once 'Job nr' disappears, you can take your next photo.